highbiza/wagtail-roadrunner/README.md

 ------------------------

 You can create your own preview UI in javascript by registering your own block definition with telepath.
-To do this, you need to install the wagtail-roadrunner as a dependency in your javascript project:
+To do this, you can either install wagtail-roadrunner as a dependency in your javascript project like this:

 ```
 npm add highbiza/wagtail-roadrunner